alexboia/Stakhanovise.NET/README.md

 Stakhanovise only requires you to provie a connection string and it will either figure out or use sensible defaults for the rest.
 However, should you need to pass in some custom values for the supported options, there's a fluent API available for doing just that.

+## Compatibility

+Stakhanovise is built for:
+- PostgrSQL 9.5 or higher;
+- .NET Standard 2.0;
+- `Npgsql 4.1.5` or higher;
+- `Newtonsoft.Json 12.0.3` or higher.